 A J-1 visa is a non-immigrant visa designed for individuals who wish to participate in exchange programs in the U.S. It’s particularly useful for educators because it allows qualified international teachers to work in accredited U.S. schools on a temporary basis, typically for three years, with an opportunity to extend for an additional two years.
 The primary goal of BridgeUSA is to promote cultural exchange, fostering a mutual understanding between the U.S. and other countries.

 The J-1 visa differs from other common work visas like the H-1B in several ways.
 While the H-1B visa is more focused on long-term employment opportunities, the J-1 visa specifically promotes cultural exchange.
 As part of promoting cultural exchange, most J-1 visa holders are expected to return to their home countries for at least two years after their visa expires.
-This return home is meant to ensure that the experience gained in the U.S. contributes to the development of educational systems in other countries.
+For teachers, this return is intended to ensure that the perspectives and insights they gained while teaching in the U.S. contribute meaningfully to their own educational communities, supporting the global exchange of knowledge and fostering mutual understanding across borders.

 Teaching in the U.S. with a J-1 visa through BridgeUSA provides several advantages for international educators: